KarmaMonk/di-dokuwiki-template/README.md

 # Design
 This template is designed following the
   * Digital Ideation's CI by Lea Steffen and
-  * Digital Ideation's Web Design Base by Jeannine Kämpfer
+  * Digital Ideation's Web Design Style Guide by Jeannine Kämpfer and Gordan Savicic

 ## Installation

 Unpack the file in the /lib/tpl directory of your Dokuwiki installation.
-It will create a directory named monochrome there.
+It will create a directory named di-dokuwiki-template there.
 You can also use the extension manager.

 In the configuration plugin chose `di-dokuwiki-template` as your template.